Achieving DNA Labeling Capacity with Minimum Labels through Extremal de Bruijn Subgraphs: Numerical Comparisons

+Fig.~\ref{fig:q_2_4} displays the cases $2\leq q \leq 4$ over $\dbdim$.
+For large~$d$, the lower bound in Theorem~\ref{prop:genlb} tends to ${1}/{2} + {1}/{2q}$ while the upper bound in Theorem~\ref{prop:genub} tends to $1$.
+From Theorem~\ref{thm:asymptotic}, it is clear that the upper bound is asymptotically tight.
+Fig.~\ref{fig:m_2} compares the results for $2\leq\dbdim\leq4$ over $q$.
+Theorem~\ref{prop:lbm2} gives a tighter bound than Theorem~\ref{prop:genlb} for finite values.
+Asymptotically in $q$, both lower bounds converge to $1/3$, while the upper bound tends to $0.625$.
+Additionally, results from computer search are included as elaborated next.
-We conduct a computer search for path unique subgraphs of de Bruijn graphs $\mB_{q, \dbdim}$ for small values of $q$ and $\dbdim$.

-Loosely based on~\cite[Lemma~5]{zhan2012Extremal}, we search for permutation matrices $\bm{\Pi}$ such that the upper triangle of the permuted adjacency matrix $\mathrm{triu}(\bm{\Pi}^{-1} \bm{B}_{q, \dbdim} \bm{\Pi})$ is path unique and contains a high number of ones.
+We conduct two types of computer search for path unique subgraphs of de Bruijn graphs $\mB_{q, \dbdim}$ for small values of $q$ and $\dbdim$.
+The first is loosely based on~\cite[Lemma~5]{zhan2012Extremal}.
+We search for permutation matrices $\bm{\Pi}$ such that the upper triangle of the permuted adjacency matrix $\mathrm{triu}(\bm{\Pi}^{-1} \bm{B}_{q, \dbdim} \bm{\Pi})$ is the adjacency matrix of a path unique graph and contains a high number of 1's.
 The search algorithm is in the spirit of simulated annealing, cf.~\cite[Chapter~30]{mackay2003information}.
 Starting with a random permutation, at each iteration a random swap is performed on the permutation matrix.
-The new permutation matrix is accepted if it results in a path unique matrix with a higher number of ones.
-If it does not, it is still going to be accepted with a small probability.
+The new permutation matrix is accepted if it results in a path unique matrix with a large number of 1's.
+If it does not, it is still accepted with a small probability; otherwise rejected.

+The second type of computer search is based on Claim~\ref{claim:relation_gamma_psi}.
+The problem of finding $\psi(q, d+1, 2d+1)$ is formulated as a minimum set cover problem, which is then either solved exactly as a binary linear program (with the mixed integer solver Gurobi) or approximately through greedy search.
+Formally, the problem can be written as